 Healthy bare root plants don’t have the susceptibility to the dreaded rust disease as those started in other ways.
-Seed grown hollyhocks and those started from cuttings often start life in a weaker form and are more prone to develop rust disease, a disease that plaques long time hollyhock growers.
+Seed-grown hollyhocks and those started from cuttings often start life in a weaker form and are more prone to develop rust disease, a disease that plagues long-time hollyhock growers.
 Plants grown from seed may not be true to the parent plant either.

 More than 60 species of bare root hollyhock plants are available.
 Hollyhock plants are biennials or short lived perennials.
 Some do not bloom until the second year after starting bare root plants, but you should see foliage growth the first year.
 Most hollyhock plants are of the Alcea species, of the family Malvaceae.

 How to Grow Bare Root Hollyhocks

 Learning how to grow bare root hollyhocks is a challenge for some.
 Follow a few simple steps, however, and you’ll have a wealth of the beautiful blooms from the hollyhocks as well as from other bare root plants.

 When purchasing bare root plants, keep a few things in mind.
 Buy firm, healthy roots without blemishes.
 Soft spots or mildew can indicate a diseased specimen.
 Bare root plants should not be broken.
 If you’ve bought bare roots with any of these problems, follow the instructions below before planting.

 Bare root hollyhock plants usually come in plastic packaging protected by peat moss or sawdust.
 Remove the fleshy roots from the bag and lightly shake off the protective material.
 Trim any damage from the roots, such as mold or breakage.